collerek/ormar/docs/queries.md

 # will return a track with name equal to 'The Bird'

 tracks = Track.objects.filter(album__name="Fantasies").all()
-# will return all tracks where the related album name = 'Fantasies'
+# will return all tracks where the columns album name = 'Fantasies'
 ```

 You can use special filter suffix to change the filter operands: